-Local and regional resource management plans for plantation forests will be replaced by national standards in 2018.
-When the National Environmental Standards for Plantation Forestry (NES-PF) come into effect on 1 May 2018 they will provide a consistent set of regulations for plantation forestry activities.
+National standards have replaced local and regional resource management plans for plantation forests.
+The National Environmental Standards for Plantation Forestry (NES-PF) came into effect on 1 May 2018 and provide a consistent set of regulations for plantation forestry activities.

 Help is available

 It's a good idea to engage a professional forestry consultant before you decide what to plant and where.
 The NZ Institute of Forestry maintains a list of registered consultants.

 Forestry industry bodies and private interest groups provide a range of advice and support to both commercial and private forest owners.
 Find out more on each association's website.

 - Forest Owners' Association